 Owing to the size of this site and to my reluctance to release anything half-baked, major updates generally take a long time.
-Sometimes several years.
+Sometimes many years.
 Here are some projects that I am working on or that I would like to take on.
 Feel free to comment on my ideas and to bring forward suggestions!

 It seems that what I have in mind has never been done before.
 Yet, I would love to have this time-saver.

 Status: first steps

-I have removed the Sitemeter counter, a web-based counter using a cookie to monitor visitor movements, which is not in compliance with the strict EAS privacy and security policy.
+I have removed all former web-based counters that used a cookies to monitor visitor movements, which is not in compliance with the strict EAS privacy and security policy.
 Now it may be time to create an on-site counter.
 I would also like to post a live summary of the EAS web statistics instead of just a few figures that I need to update manually.

 Article series on warp propulsion